Here are 5 answers that could save your EMS career

 First and foremost, EMS providers are supposed to be professional.
 A key measure of professionalism is maintaining a certain degree of decorum when it comes to…EVERYTHING!

 Characterizing a person as "the Big Butt Lady" in a patient care report may be funny (and, OK, it kind of is), nevertheless, it does nothing to advance the narrative and it does even less to engender trust and credibility in you.

 2. If a regular person can take pictures on scene and post them online, why can't I?

-Here's a simple answer: Because EMS providers are not regular people!
+But here's a simple answer: It's because EMS providers are not regular people!

 The ethics of EMS demand a significant degree of respect and dignity for every situation we face, no matter how "unbelievable" or "totally cool" it may be.
 The law of EMS, from the Federal level all the way down to local agency policies, requires the strictest confidentiality for every patient.

 In fact, many of the rules and laws governing confidentiality among EMS providers have arisen from providers who captured gruesome or humiliating images on scene and published or posted them only to have patients or family members see them.

 3. If the cops don't want "the guy" transported, who am I to tell them no?